Distracted Driving Accidents Are on the Rise in Georgia

 Distracted Driving Causes Atlanta Accidents

-A recent Governors Highway Safety Administration study found that distractions are associated with 15 to 25 percent of crashes.
+A recent Governors Highway Safety Association study found that distractions are associated with 15 to 25 percent of crashes.
 These crashes can cause minor property damage or death.
 The GHSA says cell phone use increases crash risk, and texting likely increases crash risk more than cell phone use.
 The Virginia Tech Transportation Institute (VTTI) says that sending or receiving a text takes a driver’s eyes from the road for an average of 4.6 seconds.
 That’s the equivalent – at 55 mph – of driving the length of an entire football field blind.
 Additional studies and statistics about distracted driving accidents abound.

 The variety of driver distractions cited in accident studies include: